remyeltorro/celldetective/README.md

     </p>
 </embed>

-Despite notable efforts in the development of user-friendly softwares that integrate state-of-the-art solutions to perform single cell analysis, very few are designed for time-lapse data and even less for multimodal problems where cells populations are mixed and can only be separated through the use of multimodal information.
-Few software solutions provide, to our knowledge, the extraction of response functions from single cell events such as the dynamic survival of a population directly in the GUI, as coding skills are usually required to do so.
-We want to study complex data which is often multimodal time lapse microscopy images of interacting cell populations, without loss of generality.
-With a high need for an easy-to-use, no-coding-skill-required software adapted to images and intended for biologists, we introduce **Celldetective**, an open-source python-based software with the following highlight features:
+Celldetective was designed to analyze time-lapse microscopy images in difficult situations: mixed cell populations that are only separable through the use of multimodal information.
+This software provides a toolkit for the analysis of cell population interactions.

+The software is targeted to scientists who are interested in quantifying dynamically (or not) cell populations from microscopy images.
+Experimental scientists who produce such images can also analyze their data, thanks to the graphical interface, that removes completely the need for coding, and the many helper functions that guide the user in the analysis steps.
+Finally, the modular structure of Celldetective welcomes users with a partial need.

+Some highlight features include:

 -   **Comprehensive single-cell image analysis** : Celldetective ships segmentation, tracking, and measurement modules, as well as event